Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 When you start any exercise program (but especially if you’re training for a long-distance race!), it’s perfectly normal for your body to go through some changes.

-When exercise puts stress on your muscle fibers, that causes micro-tears, which can then cause inflammation.
+When physical activity stresses your muscle fibers, it causes micro-tears, which can then cause inflammation.

 In this case, all you need to do is make sure you’re eating properly, giving your body adequate time to recover in between runs, and go ahead and stick with your plan.